-- All advanced nursing programs prepare graduates with the Level 2 subcompetencies as well as competencies required for an advanced nursing practice specialty or advanced nursing practice role. - Knowledge and practice experiences in an advanced nursing practice specialty or advanced nursing practice role are critical to advancing the profession, to expand the influence of the profession for the transformation of health care, and to ensure an informed disciplinary perspective for teaching in the discipline and preparing the next generation of nurses. - Advancing education in nursing with the emphasis on teaching and learning alone does not fulfill the achievement of disciplinary expertise. - Advanced nursing education programs may include additional coursework focused on teaching and learning, which build on the attainment/demonstration of the Level 2 sub-competencies and nursing practice specialty/role competencies. - AACN recognizes the importance of all faculty in any discipline knowing how to teach and evaluate students.
+• All advanced nursing programs prepare graduates with the Level 2 subcompetencies as well as competencies required for an advanced nursing practice specialty or advanced nursing practice role.

+- Knowledge and practice experiences in an advanced nursing practice specialty or advanced nursing practice role are critical to advancing the profession, to expand the influence of the profession for the transformation of health care, and to ensure an informed disciplinary perspective for teaching in the discipline and preparing the next generation of nurses. - Advanced Level nursing programs with the emphasis on teaching and learning (without a practice specialty/role competency) does not fulfill the achievement of advanced-level disciplinary expertise. - Advanced nursing education programs may include additional coursework focused on teaching and learning, which build on the attainment/demonstration of the Level 2 sub-competencies and nursing practice specialty/role competencies. - AACN recognizes the importance of all faculty in any discipline knowing how to teach and evaluate students.
 A number of approaches exist for attaining the needed knowledge and experience to assume a faculty/educator role, including additional coursework focused on teaching and learning as part of the academic degree program, post-graduate courses/certificate programs, and professional development opportunities offered by employment settings. - Programs that do or wish to prepare graduates for a faculty/educator role are encouraged to offer additional coursework/series of courses that lead to a minor or certificate in teaching in higher education/andragogy.